 The mission of the Center for Extended Learning (CEL) is to provide flexible, accessible, and quality lifelong learning opportunities.
 To serve this mission, CEL offers courses in a variety of locations and in a range of formats that meet the needs of today's learners.

-Courses for university credit can be taken online, face to face, and through video conferencing/IVN, at Minot Air Force Base, in Bismarck on the Bismarck State College campus, or in Fargo.
-In addition, CEL provides College for Kids camps, community and professional seminars, and education workshops for teachers throughout North Dakota and surrounding states.
+In addition, CEL provides community and professional seminars and education workshops for teachers throughout North Dakota and surrounding states.
 Non-credit activities may also be offered in a wide variety of interest areas to meet the needs of the local community.